Plan Summary Menu

 • Your estate

 Your Plan beneficiary is selected from the first of these classes with a survivor.
-If there is more than one survivor in that class, they share equally in any lump sum death benefit payable.
+If there is more than one survivor in that class, they share equally in any applicable death benefits payable.

 Changes in your family status, such as divorce, marriage or other family changes, do not affect any Plan designations you previously made.
 You should consider naming a new Plan beneficiary if you marry, divorce, or have children, or if your spouse or designated Plan beneficiary dies.
 Contact your Administrative Office if you have questions.